Lavelle School for the Blind: History

 In 1995 it had 101 students.

 In 2020 it had 125 students.
 That year, as the COVID-19 pandemic in New York occurred, the Roman Catholic Archdiocese of New York gave the school $2,500 so it could buy seven tablet computers tailored to the school's needs.

 Curriculum

 In 1995 it had academic and life skills classes.
 It has a special Individual Education Program, with its own diplomas, for multiply impaired students.

 Admissions

-As of 1995 a student may attend if their vision, at a maximum corrected level, is at or below 20/200.
+Admissions and placement is approved by the Committee on Preschool Special Education and the Committee on Special Education depending on the age of the student.

 Activities

 The school began offering baseball as a sport in 2020.